-How many times do we use the phrase ‘I just can’t get my head straight‘, ‘This situation is driving me mad’, I can’t cope with this any more‘, or ‘I am so stressed‘?
-All commonly used, but in reality they don’t mean anything other than pressure is building up.
+How many times do we use the phrase ‘I just can’t get my head straight‘, ‘This situation is driving me mad, I can’t cope with this any more‘, or ‘I am so stressed‘?
+All commonly used, but in reality they don’t mean anything other than simply pressure is building up.

-Since everyone is unique and thinks differently it is the job of the counsellor or coach to help their client unravel the problem and identify its route cause.
-The way that we think and process information influences the way we behave, and in turn, how we respond to pressure that the mind cannot manage.
+Since everyone is unique and thinks differently, it is the job of the counsellor or coach to help their client unravel the problem and identify its root cause.
+The way that we think and process information influences the way we behave and – in turn – how we respond to pressure that the mind cannot manage.

 The table below will help you to decide which type of therapy is right for you.

 - Coaches work with their clients to reach specific life growth and goals in the absence of limiting emotional difficulties.
 Clients can usually identify the difficulties they are facing, but find it difficult to move forward.

 - Coaches help their clients create a positive mindset towards change.
 Motivation for change will come and go, but a commitment to reach and attain a goal will be the focus.

 - Coaches work with their clients to set measurable, achievable goals and targets based on practical solutions.
 When attaining a goal is difficult, the coach will help the client to observe barriers caused by mindset or negative thought processes.

 - Coaches work with their client to overcome barriers associated with change.
 This includes identifying unhelpful or negative thoughts, then developing mindset strategies to manage or overcome them.